 Table 2-1.
-Factors Evaluated to Determine Reasonability of Closure Activities in the PEIS and Related Attributes of the Impoundments at GAF 15 Table 2-2.
-Actions Associated with Closure-by-Removal of GAF Impoundments Table 2-3.
+Factors Evaluated to Determine Reasonability of Closure Activities in the PEIS and Related Attributes of the Impoundments at GAF Table 2-2.
+Actions Associated with Closure-by-Removal of GAF Impoundments 17 Table 2-3.
 Estimated CCR Quantities in the Ash Pond Complex 20 Table 2-4.
 Beneficial Re-use Processing Facility - Table of Facility Attributes 28 Table 2-5.
-Beneficial Re-use Processing Facility - Table of Environmental Characteristics and Bounding Values Table 2-6.
+Beneficial Re-use Processing Facility - Table of Environmental Characteristics and Bounding Values 31 Table 2-6.
 Summary of Bounding Attributes Associated with the Transport of CCR to Offsite Landfill Via Truck Table 2-7.
 Summary and Comparison of Alternatives by Resource Area Table 3-1.
 Summary of Impacts to Air Quality Table 3-2.
 Summary of Impacts to Climate Change and Greenhouse Gases Table 3-3.
-Summary of Impacts to Geology and Soils 69 Table 3-4.
-Summary of Impacts to Groundwater 80 Table 3-5.
-In-Stream Mixing Concentrations of Current Operations from Outfall 010 86 Table 3-6.
-Surface Waters Impacted Within Landfill Expansion Limits of Disturbance and Office Complex Area 91 Table 3-7.
-NRL Landfill Leachate Characterization Table 3-8.
-Sediment Basin Average Discharge Rates 95 Table 3-9.
-Summary of Impacts to Surface Water Table 3-10.
-Flood Elevations in Project Area Table 3-11.
-Summary of Impacts to Floodplains 104 Table 3-12.
-Summary of Impacts to Land Use 107 Table 3-13.
-Acres of Prime Farmland Soils Mapped Within a 5-Mile Radius of GAF and the Project Areas Table 3-14.
-Summary of Impacts to Prime Farmland 110
+Summary of Impacts to Geology and Soils Table 3-4.
+Summary of Impacts to Groundwater Table 3-5.
+Surface Waters in GAF Project Area Table 3-6.
+In-Stream Mixing Concentrations of Current Operations from Outfall 010 86 Table 3-7.
+Surface Waters Impacted Within Landfill Expansion Limits of Disturbance and Office Complex Area 91 Table 3-8.
+NRL Landfill Leachate Characterization Table 3-9.
+Sediment Basin Average Discharge Rates Table 3-10.
+Summary of Impacts to Surface Water 99 Table 3-11.
+Flood Elevations in Project Area 101 Table 3-12.
+Summary of Impacts to Floodplains 105 Table 3-13.
+Summary of Impacts to Land Use 108 Table 3-14.
+Acres of Prime Farmland Soils Mapped Within a 5-Mile Radius of GAF and the Project Areas 110 Table 3-15.
+Summary of Impacts to Prime Farmland 111